How salary of MP, MLA and Judges are taxable in India

 - Daily allowances received by such MP and MLA are exempted from income tax. – section 10(17) of income tax act, 1961.

-To claim exemption under section 10(14) of the income tax act, such MP and MLA has to proof that they have spent the entire amount claimed as exemption.
+To claim exemption under section 10(14) of the IT act, such MP and MLA has to proof that they have spent the entire amount claimed as exemption.
 In absence of proof for such expenses, the amount will be taxable as per income tax act.

-All other allowances are taxable as specified in the income tax act.
+All other allowances are taxable as specified in the IT act.

 Article 125 and 221 of the constitution deal with salary of Supreme Court and High court judges respectively.
 These articles state that judges of a Supreme Court and high court receives salary.
 As it is clearly stated in article that what judges are receiving are salary we have to tax these incomes under the head “Income from salary”.